hrsoup/Poetry_Music_Transformer/README.md

 * `pretrain.py`: Using data to pretrain the model.
 * `fintune.py`: Using data to finetune the model.
 * `test.py`: Computing perplexity values to evaluate the model.
-* `data_pipeline.py`: Building data class and preparating data.
+* `data_pipeline.py`: Building data class and preparing data.
 * `GPT_Model.py`: Model used in this system.
 * `config.py`: Hyperparameters setting.

 ## Data Preparation

 - **Poetry Dataset Preparation:** The poetry dataset could be downloaded [here](https://github.com/chinese-poetry/chinese-poetry/).
-The original poetry dataset is in `json/`, which include 260000 Song poems in total.
+The original poetry dataset is in `json/`, which includes 260000 Song poems in total.
 Download the data and put it in `Poetry_Dataset/paragraphs/`.
 The level and oblique tones dataset in in `strains/json/`, which include the corresponding tones.
 Download the data and put it in `Poetry_Dataset/strains/`.
 Then run the code in `Poetry_Preprocess.ipynb` one by one. `poetry.txt`, `poetry_pos.txt`, `poetry_tone.txt` will be generated.
 These three files are the final files we need.

 <pre>
 Poetry_Dataset